IRA overview

 A portfolio is a group of investments, and each recommended portfolio includes 5-8 exchange-traded funds (ETFs) that we choose for you with an algorithm-based investment process we built.
 Our process uses your answers to our questions to match you to a portfolio that aims to work with your retirement timeline.
 Read about the details in Retirement recommendations.

-You can also create your own portfolio by exploring investments, such as stocks and ETFs.
-Options availability in IRAs is coming soon (subject to eligibility requirements).
+You can also create your own portfolio by exploring investments, such as stocks and ETFs, and options (subject to eligibility requirements).

 Note